-The pathogenesis of hypertension is linked with oxidative stress.
-When it comes to the relationship between Chaga and blood pressure, Chaga's ability to fight oxidative stress is one of the reasons why the fungi are so effective in dealing with the lifestyle health condition.
+The pathogenesis of hypertension is linked to oxidative stress.
+Regarding the relationship between Chaga and blood pressure, Chaga's ability to fight oxidative stress is one of the reasons why these mushrooms are so effective in dealing with hypertension.

-Studies(4) have reported that in people with newly diagnosed hypertension, or people with high blood pressure that are not under any anti-hypertensive medication, there is a reduction in the levels of Superoxide dismutase.
+Studies(4) have reported that people with newly diagnosed hypertension often show a reduction in the levels of superoxide dismutase.

 Alternative medicine has shown keen interest(5) in identifying naturally-occurring antioxidants for the prevention and treatment of hypertension.
-Let’s now move on to does Chaga effect blood pressure?
-Below, we will answer the question "is Chaga good for high blood pressure?"
+This suggests that Chaga could be an efficient solution.

-How Is Chaga Good For High Blood Pressure?
+How Is Chaga Mushroom Good For High Blood Pressure?

-Chaga's blood pressure lowering effects have been utilized in folk medicine(6).
-Chaga mushroom exerts anti-oxidant effects on the molecular mechanism involved in oxidative state and vascular functions.
-The polysaccharides and phenols present in Chaga can help reduce blood pressure and also decrease the risk of developing hypertension.
+Chaga's blood pressure-lowering effects have been utilized in folk medicine(6).
+Chaga mushroom exerts antioxidant effects on the molecular mechanism involved in oxidative state and vascular functions.
+The polysaccharides and phenols present in Chaga can help reduce blood pressure and decrease hypertension risk.

 Inflammation and high blood pressure go hand in hand.
-Inflammatory markers like C-reactive proteins (CRP) have the strongest association with elevated blood pressure.
+Inflammatory markers like C-reactive proteins (CRP) are strongly associated with elevated blood pressure.

 Numerous clinical trials have demonstrated the link between high levels of CRP and high blood pressure(7).
 Many people with hypertension also have elevated levels of cytokines(8).
-This is a vital pro-inflammatory protein that regulates the immune system and triggers inflammation.
+This vital pro-inflammatory protein regulates the immune system and triggers inflammation.